Barcelona, a Gothic and Modernist marvel on the Mediterranean Sea, is a city well known for its quirky, cosmopolitan, cool character.

 5. It is Europe’s largest metropolis on the Mediterranean coast

-Also, Barcelona is the second-largest city in Spain, after Madrid, and the 11th most populous urban area in the European Union.
+Barcelona is the second-largest city in Spain, after Madrid, and the 11th most populous urban area in the European Union.
+It’s also the second most-visited city in Spain after the capital, Madrid.

 6. It is the first city to win a RIBA Royal Gold Medal for its architecture

-The Royal Gold Medal for architecture is awarded annually since 1848, by the Royal Institute of British Architects on behalf of the British monarch, in recognition of an individual’s or group’s substantial contribution to international architecture.
+The Royal Gold Medal for architecture has been awarded annually since 1848 by the Royal Institute of British Architects on behalf of the British monarch in recognition of an individual’s or group’s substantial contribution to international architecture.

-It’s not surprising why many travelers say the city’s architecture is among their favorite things about Barcelona.
+It’s no surprise that many travelers say the city’s architecture is among their favorite things about Barcelona.

 Also, if you want to check out some of the most popular buildings in the city, don’t miss seeing these 10 iconic buildings in Barcelona by Gaudí.